joeqian10/neo3-gogogo/README.md

 ### 3.2 "helper" module

-As its name indicated, this module acts as a helper and provides some standard data types used in neo, such as `UInt160`, `UInt256`, and some auxiliary methods with basic functionalities including conversion between a hex string and a byte array, conversion between a script hash and a standard neo address, concatenating/reversing byte arrays and so on.
+As its name indicated, this module acts as a helper and provides some standard param types used in neo, such as `UInt160`, `UInt256`, and some auxiliary methods with basic functionalities including conversion between a hex string and a byte array, conversion between a script hash and a standard neo address, concatenating/reversing byte arrays and so on.

 #### 3.2.1 Create a new UInt160 object from a big-endian hex string